jack-white1/GTC23_DFS/README.md

 	4. `make`

 ## Run
+8. **The following step must be run with sudo**
-8. Run the code from the `/GTC23_DFS/astro-accelerate-energy-optimise/` directory using `sudo python3 dfs.py`
+9. Run the code from the `/GTC23_DFS/astro-accelerate-energy-optimise/` directory using `sudo python3 dfs.py`
-9. The output should be saved in `.json` format in files called `bfloatDFSresults.json` and `singleDFSresults.json`
+10. The output should be saved in `.json` format in files called `bfloatDFSresults.json` and `singleDFSresults.json`